-November is almost here so it’s time for yet another Plan With Me and this time we will be creating a cozy Bullet Journal setup with the use of some craft paper.
+November is almost here so it’s time for yet another Plan With Me, and this time we will be looking at a cozy Fall Bullet Journal theme setup with the use of some craft paper.

 This post may contain affiliate links.
 They will be of no extra expense for you, but I receive a small commission.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!

 First of all, here are the supplies I used for this setup.

 To begin with, I used a kraft paper pad from Archer and Olive, which is amazing.
 Not only does it have a 160 GSM paper, but also a dot grid, so I don’t need to wrap out pages from my Kraft journal anymore, I simply use my paper pad instead.

 Another thing that really inspired me this month is the new Fall colors of acrylograph pens.
 They are just so pretty I needed to incorporate them somehow into my journal!

 If you don’t know acrylograph pens, be sure to check my post Detailed Review Of Archer and Olive Acrylograph Pens.

 Finally, if you ever decide to buy some of the Archer and Olive products – I can give you 10% off if you use code MASHA10.

 One more very important part of this setup was my Silhouette Cameo.
 I wanted to cut out a lot of boxes and lettering so I used my Cameo 4 to do it neatly.